What is sentiment analysis?

 - Use it to understand the shift in opinions and mood of the customers as well as the transition happening around customers opinions over time.

-As you can see, every organization can apply sentiment analysis in a variety of ways to deepen your understanding of customer feedback.
+Every organization can apply sentiment analysis in a variety of ways to deepen your understanding of customer feedback.
 If your organization is interested in exploring the sentiments of your customers, we recommend you to use QuestionPro Surveys for data collections and sentiment analysis to understand the customer emotions in detail.

 Contact our support team if you have any queries.